isomerpages/mlaw-corp/news/press-releases/_posts/2018-05-17-strengthening-access-to-justice-at-the-small-claims-tribunals.md

 ---
-layout: post
-title: Strengthening Access to Justice at the Small Claims Tribunals
+title: 'Strengthening Access to Justice at the Small Claims Tribunals'
 permalink: /news/press-releases/strengthening-access-justice-small-claims-tribunal
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 17 May 2018 Posted in [Press releases](/news/press-releases)